petertea96/Computer-Cluster-Help/README.md

 -	Make sure though that your R script is in the same directory as your shell script.
 If your R script is in a different directory, then change your code to: [path to R file]/Rfile

--	You could also use Rscript instead of R CMD BATCH in your *.sh scripts…
+-	I've read that Rscript is (somehow) better than the R CMD BATCH command.
+I personally have used both commands and have never encountered any problems wih either command.

 ## **9. A way to check on the status of the jobs you have submitted:**